luk93/IgnitionHelper/README.md

 3. Allows to change/add exported from Ignition xml file containing tags/udts.
 This feature allows to change typed property to typed value in specified by user group (folder) of tags.
   Manual to use feature:
   3.1.
 Export All PLC tags/udts from Ignition Designer (.xml) 3.2.
-Click button "Select File to Edit (.xml)" and chose file created in point (1.2) 3.3.
+Click button "Select File to Edit (.xml)" and choose file created in point (1.2) 3.3.
 Fill 3 labels with correct data:
     -Tag Group (folder containing group of tags, for example SB - Status bits) -Value To Edit (property to change, for example tagGroup)